dsaipe/python_blog/first_draft.md

 As someone who has zero experience using [Shiny in R](https://shiny.rstudio.com/), the recent announcement that the framework had been made available to Python users inspired an opportunity for me to learn a new concept from a different perspective to most of my colleagues.
 I have been tasked with writing a Python related blog post, and having spent the past few weeks carrying out an analysis of Jumping Rivers' Twitter data ([@jumping_uk](https://www.twitter.com/jumping_uk)), creating a dashboard to display some of my findings and then writing about it seemed like a nice way to cap off my 6-week summer placement at Jumping Rivers.

-This post will take you through some of the source code for the dashboard I created whilst I provide a bit of context for the Twitter project itself.
+This post will take you through some of the source code for the dashboard I created, whilst I provide a bit of context for the Twitter project itself.
 For a more bare-bones tutorial on using [Shiny for Python](https://shiny.rstudio.com/py/), you can check out another recent Jumping Rivers blog post [here](https://www.jumpingrivers.com/blog/).
 I suggest reading this first.

 ## Twitter Project Background